Apply for Training

 Midwest Counterdrug Training Center

-The Iowa Department of Public Health (IDPH), in collaboration with Midwest Counterdrug Training Center (MCTC), is offering Prevention Ethics.
-The training was created by the Center for the Application of Prevention Technologies (CAPT).
+The Iowa Department of Public Health (IDPH), in collaboration with Midwest Counterdrug Training Center (MCTC), is offering Prevention Ethics for Recertification.
+The training was created by the Iowa Department of Public Health.

-Prevention Ethics training is an in-person course of study in ethics in substance abuse prevention.
-This training is primarily for entry-level and experienced prevention practitioners working in communities, but it is also appropriate for professionals working in related fields.
-This training meets the ethics training requirement for Prevention Specialist Certification through the Iowa Board of Certification.
+Prevention Ethics for Recertification Training is primarily for experienced prevention practitioners working in communities, but it is also appropriate for professionals working in related fields.

 Are continuing education hours available?

-Participants completing the Prevention Ethics training will receive a certificate for seven hours of training.
-Certificates can be submitted to credentialing authority toward certification or re-certification.
+Participants completing the Prevention Ethics training will receive a certificate for three hours of training.
+Certificates can be submitted to credentialing authority toward certification or recertification.
+This training meets the Ethics training requirement for Prevention Specialist Recertification through the Iowa Board of Certification.

 How often is the Prevention Ethics for Certification course offered in Iowa?

-This course is offered two times per year, once in the fall and once in the spring.
+This course is offered two-three times per year.
 Additional trainings may be added to the yearly schedule depending on training need.
 The course dates are set 3-6 months before the training occurs and once confirmed, are posted on the MCTC website.

 Who can tell me more?